ethanniser/next-typesafe-url/docs/app.md

 ## Server Components

-In `page.tsx` and `layout.tsx` search params are accessible through props on the top level exported component.
+In `page.tsx`, search params are accessible through props on the top level exported component.
 However, accessing search params in this way **will force you into dynamic rendering (SSR)**.
-This is a behavior enforced by next [(see the "good to know" section at the very bottom)](https://nextjs.org/docs/app/api-reference/file-conventions/page#good-to-know)
+This is a behavior enforced by next ([see the "good to know" section at the very bottom](https://nextjs.org/docs/app/api-reference/file-conventions/page#good-to-know))

 If you do not want this behavior, you are forced to place the search param logic **in a client component**.
 Check out the 'Client Components' section below to see more.